soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 ![1](/vscode_liveshare/2_signin.png)

-"Authorize VisualStudioLiveShare" and accept all things.
+"Authorize VisualStudioLiveShare" and accept ALL OF THE THINGS...

 ![2](/vscode_liveshare/3_authorize.png)